 Cause: Possible metal contamination (aluminum).
 Announcement: Company announcement dated Feb.
 13, 2017.
 What was recalled: Blue Buffalo Homestyle Recipe Healthy Weight, Chicken Dinner With Garden Vegetables, 12.5 oz. can, UPC #8-40243-10017-0, best by Aug.
 3, 2019.

 Cause: Possible mold.
 Announcement: News report dated May 31, 2016.
 What was recalled: 30 lb. bags of Blue Buffalo Life Protection Formula Fish and Sweet Potato Recipe dog food, best by April 11, 2017.

 Cause: Potential for salmonella.
-Announcement: Company press release (via FDA) dated Nov.
-25, 2015.
+Announcement: FDA report dated Nov.
+25, 2015 (archived here).
 What was recalled: One lot of Cub Size Wilderness Wild Chews Bones, best by Nov.
 4, 2017.

 Cause: May contain low levels of propylene glycol.
-Announcement: Company news release dated Nov.
-6, 2015 (via FDA).
+Announcement: FDA report dated Nov.
+6, 2015 (archived here).
 What was recalled: 2 oz. pouches of Blue Kitty Yums Tasty Chicken Recipe cat treats, best by either April 24 or July 24, 2016.